Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Common Mistakes

-• Sign everything, verify nothing.
-Signing without verification is theatre.
+• Sign everything, verify nothing: signing without verification is theatre.

-• Accept any identity.
-Verifying “has signature” without validating who signed is nearly equivalent to not signing.
+• Accept any identity: verifying “has signature” without validating who signed is nearly equivalent to not signing.

-• No runbook when it fails.
-If public Sigstore has an incident, your CI halts.
+• No runbook when it fails: if public Sigstore has an incident, your CI halts.
 Have plan B.

 Minimal Checklist

-A team starting with Sigstore without complications:
+A team starting without complications:

 • Sign in CI (keyless) for main images.